parlance-zz/g-diffuser-bot/README.md

        - alternatively, run the CLI interface with: "python g_diffuser_cli.py"
        - You can use the CLI interface interactively with: "python g_diffuser_cli.py --interactive"
        - On Windows you can open start_interactive_cli.bat to open the interactive cli directly in one step instead of the above
-       - If you see an out of memory error check the settings and config files for low-memory options
-       - Verify your configuration by running: "python g_diffuser_config.py" or: "python g_diffuser_defaults.py"

 ## Updating:
  - Simply git pull or download and replace your files with those from this repository.
 You probably won't need to replace your g_diffuser_config.py or g_diffuser_defaults.py files, but you may need to merge changes.

 ## Troubleshooting:
- - Better install instructions and an updated easy-to-isntall package are coming, but in the mean-time if you see any dependency errors you can try to fix them with "pip install xyz".
-Git really doesn't like to make downloading projects with submodules pain-free, so if you see errors related to the GRPC server please try "git submodule update --init --recursive".
+ - Better install instructions are (always) coming
+ - Docker Desktop has a helpful GUI that you can use to keep track of the gRPC server and it's Docker "container".
+You can view the server parameters it was launched with, restart it or shut it down, and view the console output to track down any errors from the grpc server side.
  - If you have questions or problems running anything in g-diffuser-bot, please post as much detailed information as you can in (https://github.com/parlance-zz/g-diffuser-bot/discussions/categories/q-a), myself or someone in the community may be able to help you.
 Thank you for your patience.
- - Improved usage guides and setup instructions are coming soon.